Dubai Landmarks - 25 Famous Landmarks in Dubai

 There is a three-domed butterfly garden in the Miracle Garden as well, where you can see all types of butterflies.
 There are also full-sized houses covered with flowers and a flower pyramid.
 Whether you love flowers or are amazed by art, this is a great place to spend an afternoon in Dubai.

-☂️ Visit the Dubai Miracle Garden on a tour
+☂️ Visit the Dubai Miracle Garden with an excursion

 IMG Worlds of Adventure